olejardamir/macheteOrder/readme.md

 CORS plugin for Chrome

 # General Overview of the Database Tables
+No extra data or columns, other than what was necessary to complete the task was entered.
+All tables are in NF1 given the simplicity of a task that we are performing.
+Furthermore, there is no need for any further normalization since it would simply complicate the queries and slow-down the processing as well as the production.

+There are 3 tables.
+One table represents the scraped data, other represents the actions the user performed, and third table represents the saved favourite films that user chose from the UI.

+Instead of constantly connecting to an API and abusing the calls, we are scraping all the data that we need, and if we need it; except the images that would have been kept in a BLOB.
+This way, we are calling the APIs only once.
+The cons of this approach is that having a dynamic database with an API would require a constant updating and/or a very frequent API use and a communication with our server(s).
+The reason for choosing to scrape and organize the database only once is because it reduces the complications easily caused by the improper language practices Javascript is known for.

 # General Overview of the Spring Boot Functions
 # General Overview of the React.js Functions